 If you live in Nevada, there’s a pretty good chance there are a lot of singles in your area.
 The Silver State ranks in the top 10 when it comes to number of people over the age of 18 who aren’t married, or in a serious relationship.
 That’s great news for people looking for their match.

 So, where are the best cities for singles in Nevada?
 We’ve got the answers here.

-These are the best cities for singles in Nevada.
+These are the best cities for singles in Nevada for 2019.
 Try not to jump in the car with a dozen roses: